2021 Minar-e-Pakistan mass sexual assault: Impact and legacy

-The delayed police response lead to suspensions and transfers of some of the concerned police officials in Lahore.
-According to DIG Investigator Shariq Jamal Khan, a 300 percent rise in registration of sexual assault cases can be observed in Lahore within one and a half months of the Minar-e-Pakistan mass assault case.
-Jamal Khan said that sexual assaults more commonly happened in Lahore prior to the Minar-e-Pakistan incident but it seemed to have inspired women to come forward and register First Information Reports against crimes more confidently.
-At the end of 2021, media in Pakistan, namely Dawn, The News International, Geo TV and Aaj TV, counted the Minar-e-Pakistan incident of August 14 as one of the most talked about incidents of assault against women in Pakistan.
+The delayed police response led to suspensions and transfers of some of the concerned police officials in Lahore.
+According to DIG Investigator Shariq Jamal Khan, a 300% rise in the registration of sexual assault cases was observed in Lahore within one and a half months of the case.
+Jamal Khan said that sexual assault cases happened in Lahore prior to the incident, but the event seemed to have "given women the confidence to stand up" and register first information reports against crimes more confidently.Some cases were discarded after they turned out to be false.
+At the end of 2021, media in Pakistan, namely Dawn, The News International, Geo TV, and Aaj TV, counted the Minar-e-Pakistan incident of 14 August as one of the most talked about incidents of assault against women in Pakistan.